umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 See [Step 3](#Step-3-setup-custom-code-for-umbraco-8) of this guide, for more detail on this.
 :::

-## Step 2: Files migration
+## Step 2: File migration V9

-* The following files / folders needs to be copied into the Umbraco 8 project
+* The following files / folders needs to be copied into the Umbraco 9 project
     * `~/Views` - do **not** overwrite the default Macro and Partial View Macro files, unless changes have been made to these
-    * `~/Media`
+    * Your media files need to be uploaded in the media section on your Umbraco 9 project
     * Any files / folders related to Stylesheets and JavaScripts

-    * Any custom files / folders the Umbraco 7 project uses, that isn't in the `~/Config` or `~/bin`
+* In Umbraco 9 Config files no longer lives in a Web.Config and is instead in the `AppSettings.Json` file.
+You will need to make sure that you update the AppSettings with any custom settings that you had in your Umbraco 8 project to match with the[V9 configs](../../../Reference/V9-Config/index.md).

-* If Umbraco Forms is used on the Umbraco 7 project:
+* In Umbraco Forms version 9.0.0+, it is only possible to store Form data in the database.
+If Umbraco Forms is used on the Umbraco 8 project:
-    * Copy `~/App_Data/UmbracoForms` into the Umbraco 8 project

-* Config files needs to be carefully merged, to ensure any custom settings are migrating while none of the default configuration for Umbraco 8 is changed
+    * Make sure to first migrate the Forms to the database using [Umbraco forms 8](../../../Add-ons/UmbracoForms/Developer/Forms-in-the-Database/)

-* Run the Umbraco 8 project locally
+* Run the Umbraco 9 project locally
     * It **will** give you a YSOD / error screen on the frontend as none of the Template files have been updated yet

-* Open CMD in the `~/data` folder on the Umbraco 8 project
+* Go to the backoffice of your project and navigate to the Settings section and find the deploy dashboard

-* Generate UDA files by running the following command: `echo > deploy-export`
+* Generate UDA files by running the following command: `Extract Schema To Data Files` from the dashboard

-* Once a `deploy-complete` marker is added to the `~/data` folder, it is done
+* Once the `Operation` is done the status will change to `Last deployment operation completed`

-* Check `~/data/revision` to ensure all the UDA files have been generated
+* Check `~\umbraco\Deploy\Revision` to ensure all the UDA files have been generated

-* Run `echo > deploy` in the `~/data` folder to make sure everything checks out with the UDA files that was generated
+* Run `Schema Deployment From Data Files` in the from the deploy dashboard to make sure everything checks out with the UDA files that was generated

-* This check will result in either of the two:
-    * `deploy-failed`
-        * Something failed during the check
-        * Run `echo > deploy-clearsignatures` followed by `echo > deploy` to clear up the error
-    * `deploy-complete`
-        * Everything checks out: Move on to the next step

 ## Step 3: custom code for Umbraco 9

-Umbraco 8 is different from Umbraco 7 in many ways.
-This means that in this step, all custom code, controllers and models needs to be reviewed and rewritten for Umbraco 8.
+Umbraco 9 is different from Umbraco 8 in many ways.
+This means that in this step, all custom code, controllers and models needs to be rewritten for Umbraco 9.

 :::note
-Many of the changes have been documented, and the articles are listed here: [Umbraco Documentation Status](../../../Umbraco9Articles).
+Many of the changes have been documented, and the articles are listed here: [Umbraco Documentation Status](/../../../Umbraco9Articles).

 Found something that has not yet been documented?
 Please [report it on our issue tracker](https://github.com/umbraco/UmbracoDocs/issues).
 :::